JJConsulting/JJMasterData/doc/Documentation/articles/customizing_layout.md

 You have two options.

-## Using your own layout
+## Using your own Bootstrap

-Setting `CustomBootstrapPath` to `true` the link from default `bootstrap.min.css` not will be generate in `_MasterDataStylesheets` and your custom path will be used.
+Setting the `CustomBootstrapPath` property, `bootstrap.min.css` not will be generate in `_MasterDataStylesheets` and your custom path will be used.
 ```cs
 builder.Services.AddJJMasterDataWeb(o =>
 {